danadrianmirea/cpputest_hello_world/README.md

-A repo that I use as a starting point for my CPP projects, using cmake
+A repo where I learn to use CPPUTest